 Poway is a medium-sized city located in the state of California.
 With a population of 48,841 people and 12 constituent neighborhoods, Poway is the 190th largest community in California.

 Poway home prices are not only among the most expensive in California, but Poway real estate also consistently ranks among the most expensive in America.

-Poway is a decidedly white-collar city, with fully 89.31% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Poway is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Poway who work in management occupations (16.02%), office and administrative support (11.62%), and sales jobs (10.79%).
+Poway is a decidedly white-collar city, with fully 88.61% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Poway is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Poway who work in management occupations (14.06%), sales jobs (10.65%), and business and financial occupations (8.81%).

 Also of interest is that Poway has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Poway in 2010 was $40,492, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $161,968 for a family of four.
-However, Poway contains both very wealthy and poor people as well.
+The per capita income in Poway in 2018 was $49,291, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $197,164 for a family of four.

 Poway is an extremely ethnically-diverse city.
 The people who call Poway home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Poway residents report their race to be White, followed by Asian.
 Poway also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.28% of the city’s residents.
-Important ancestries of people in Poway include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 16.23% of the city’s residents.
+Important ancestries of people in Poway include German, Irish, English, Italian, and European.